MaximilianKopp/Internship-Project/README.md

-# Embedded internship project during my masters programme at the University of Mainz
+# Integrated internship project during my master studies at the University of Mainz

+## Spatial analysis of historical Jewish cemeteries (Prototype for the medieval memorial cemetery in Mainz)